 The MTA's capital program drives growth and creates economic opportunity across the state.
 By partnering with construction firms, manufacturers and suppliers from Long Island to the Finger Lakes and from the Southern Tier to the North Country, the MTA Capital Program supports thousands of businesses and tens of thousands of jobs.
-The 2020-2024 Capital Plan alone is responsible for creating 57,000 jobs.

-The economic impact of the 2025-2029 Capital Plan is projected to be even greater, surpassing the \$62 billion in statewide economic output generated by the previous 2020-2024 Capital Plan.
+The economic impact of the 2025-2029 Capital Plan is projected to generate \$106 billion in statewide economic output and support over 72,000 jobs in New York State.
 It is also expected to generate up to \$7.5 billion in contracts for minority-, women-, service-disabled veteran-, and disadvantaged businesses, ensuring that the MTA's investments continue to support an inclusive and equitable economy.